 Rethinking measurement when signals are limited

 One of the most visible impacts of signal loss is measurement.
-Marketers used to granular attribution now face incomplete conversion paths, discrepancies between platforms and delayed reporting.
+Marketers who were used to granular attribution now face incomplete conversion paths, discrepancies between platforms and delayed reporting.

 The response to this deviation should not be to chase perfect attribution.
 Avoid focusing on last-click models.
 Instead, redefine what meaningful measurement looks like.

 Trust-led marketing relies on aggregated metrics and patterns rather than individual-level tracking.
-While this requires adjustment, it also reduces dependency on fragile systems that break as conditions change.
+While this requires adjustment, it also reduces dependency on fragile systems that break as regulations change.

 The role of platforms and browsers